 All Tech items are the property of the school.
 Students should plan to return the tech item at the end of the student's school enrollment.
-Either the tech item can be returned at the Lending Library or the Tech Team can provide a shipping label.
+The tech item can either be returned at the Lending Library or a shipping label can be provided by the Tech Team.
 Please contact the tech team for detailed directions on how to return items.